Older man looking at camera

 Strategies to End Homelessness leads the Homeless to Homes Plan which is the community’s coordinated response to homelessness among single adults.
-The Hamilton County Indigent Care Levy funds the Plan.
+Funding for the plan is provided by the Hamilton County Indigent Care Levy.

 In 2008, more than 90 key stakeholders representing the top leadership of City and County government, service providers, funders, the faith community, and the business community convened.
-Their goal was to collaborate on designing an improved system of care for the homeless.
+Their goal was to collaborate on designing an improved system of care for single people experiencing homelessness.
 The result was the Homeless to Homes plan, adopted by the Hamilton County Board of County Commissioners and Cincinnati City Council in 2009.

 The plan provides a comprehensive framework focusing on: client’s dignity and quality of life; providing a high level of service; achieving better outcomes for each individual; services that meet the unique needs of individuals; and a higher level of systemic coordination.